WRGP Frequently Asked Questions

-If you’re a resident of one of WICHE’s 16 member states/U.S. territories (CNMI and Guam), you may be eligible for reduced tuition at 60+ participating WRGP universities.
+If you’re a resident of one of WICHE’s 16 member states/U.S. territories (CNMI, FSM, Guam, and RMI), you may be eligible for reduced tuition at 60+ participating WRGP universities.
 Apply directly to the university’s graduate school.
 Contact them for eligibility requirements for your specific program.
 Check the WRGP Graduate Savings Finder for details.

 WRGP institutions can charge up to 150 percent of resident tuition but most charge resident tuition.
 Note that tuition for specialized graduate programs may be higher than the university’s standard resident tuition rate.
 Program fees vary and are in addition to WRGP tuition.
 Verify actual costs with the bursar’s or admissions offices.
 To receive the WRGP rate, you must meet the university’s requirements (eligible program, application deadlines, academic eligibility, residency, etc.).
 Here are some examples of how tuition is calculated: